MikeHopley/ftl-ships-strategy/index.md

 As with Stealth B, keeping oxygen below 50% decreases the chance of weapons being hit.
 It's awkward on this layout, however; consider pre-venting then refilling slightly.

 Your strong weapons are your best defence, so spend your first 25 scrap on weapons-3 as a damage buffer.
+Typically buy shields next, and then look at improving offence or upgrading to shields-4.
+It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
+Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

-Drones-3 is also tempting, as it gives your Shield Drone a damage buffer.
+Drones-3 is tempting, as it gives your Shield Drone a damage buffer.
 It also lets you run both drones together, which helps in fights against combat/beam drones.
 But it helps much less in other fights.
 Weapons-3 protects you in every fight and will definitely be used later&thinsp;&mdash;&thinsp;whereas you might sell one or both drones to afford shields!
 So on balance, I'd rather buy weapons-3 and then save for a store.

 Don't underestimate the Shield+ Drone, however.
 Shields are more important, but I'll try to hold onto the drone if I reasonably can.

-Typically buy shields next, and then look at improving offence or upgrading to shields-4.
-It's also reasonable to buy a weapon before shields, so consider doing this if you find something like a Flak 1.
-Also remember you can use the Mini Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), increasing the value of shields-4.

 ### Balance Mod